nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Si utilizas la sintaxis `do:` en funciones y la línea que constituye el cuerpo de la función es demasiado larga, coloca el `do:` en una nueva línea con un nivel de indentación más que la línea anterior. / If the function head and `do:` clause are too long to fit on the same line, put `do:` on a new line, indented one level more than the previous line.
+1. If the function head and `do:` clause are too long to fit on the same line, put `do:` on a new line, indented one level more than the previous line.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     def some_function([:foo, :bar, :baz] = args),
       do: Enum.map(args, fn arg -> arg <> " is on a very long line!" end)
     ```

-    Cuando la clausula `do:` se encuentra en su propia linea, se le considera un `def` multilinea y se separa con una linea en blanco. / When the `do:` clause starts on its own line, treat it as a multiline `def` by separating it with blank lines.
+    When the `do:` clause starts on its own line, treat it as a multiline `def` by separating it with blank lines.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     def some_function([]), do: :empty
     def some_function(_),
       do: :very_long_line_here

-    # Recomendado / Preferred
+    # Preferred
     def some_function([]), do: :empty

     def some_function(_),
       do: :very_long_line_here
     ```

-1. Si tienes dos o más estructuras `def` multilínea pertenecientes de una misma función, no utilices estructuras `def` de una sola línea en estas. / If you have more than one multiline `def` matching the same function, do not use single-line `defs`.
+1. If you have more than one multiline `def` matching the same function, do not use single-line `defs`.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     def some_function(nil), do: {:error, "No Value"}
     def some_function([]), do: :ok